BU-ISCIII/virology_training/resources/nextflow/exercises/sarscov2_training.md

 - CALLER: Variant caller used
 - LINEAGE: Lineage assigned by pangolin.

-This table can be really helpful to filter variants by lineage, or by position, so you can see the realationship between linages and variants.
+This table can be really helpful to filter variants by lineage, or by position, so you can see the relationship between lineages and variants.
 Also this table includes all the called variants, so you can also see those low frequency variants that were not included in the consensus.

 ## Statistics
 The most important results of the MultiQC report can be found in a comma separated values (csv) file (summary_variants_metrics_mqc.csv) with the most important statistics.
 This file contains the following columns: